robusta-dev/robusta/docs/index.rst

     .. grid-item::
         :columns: 6

+        **Reasons to use Robusta:**

+        * Get better alerts - with automatic insights
+        * Spend less time defining alerts - with opinionated defaults
+        * Remove blind-spots - with direct APIServer monitoring
+        * Reduce alert fatigue - with smart silencing and routing

+        **Things you can do with Robusta:**

-        * Correlate Prometheus alerts with pod logs
+        * Correlate Prometheus alerts with pod logs, Kubernetes events, and more
-        * Attach missing information to your alerts (e.g. ``kubectl get events``)
-        * Notify on Kubernetes-native errors, like Job failure
+        * Notify on Kubernetes-native errors without PromQL
-        * Understand *why* alerts fired, with automated community runbooks
+        * Analyze alerts with `ChatGPT <https://github.com/robusta-dev/kubernetes-chatgpt-bot/>`_ or expert runbooks
-        * Remediate alerts by automatically running commands
+        * Remediate alerts with automatic commands

-        ...and more!

         .. button-ref:: get-started/index
             :color: primary